encode/django-rest-framework/docs/api-guide/relations.md

 ## Generic relationships

-If you want to serialize a generic foreign key, you need to define a custom field, to determine explicitly how you want serialize the targets of the relationship.
+If you want to serialize a generic foreign key, you need to define a custom field, to determine explicitly how you want to serialize the targets of the relationship.

 For example, given the following model for a tag, which has a generic relationship with other arbitrary models: